 “Human body represents such mind-boggling complexity, you’re never going to run out of questions about it – and because it is such a well-studied science, you’re also likely to find satisfying answers to most of your questions if you dig deep enough.” – Sampsa Kallinen (MD)

 Doctors get the best training.
-Medical school teach you how to handle your own problem.
+Medical school teaches you how to handle your own problem.
 Being a doctor, you know what’s actually going on with a sick member of your family.
 Being a doctor yourself saves you from being duped.

 Medicine is a calling.
 It’s never just a job.
 You can never “take off your doctor hat”.

-Signs that you are going to be a medical student/doctor
+Signs that you are going to be a medical student/ doctor

 You don’t see yourself doing anything else.
 You love medicine, the science, the patient interaction, care, the challenges.
 The emotional and psychological rewards of being able to help patients get better.